aptech/docs/docs/CR-svdcusv.rst

 ----------------
 .. function:: svdcusv(x)

+    :param x: , whose singular
+        values are to be computed.
-    :param x: NxP matrix or K-dimensional array where the last two dimensions are NxP, whose singular values are to be computed.
+    :type x: NxP matrix or K-dimensional array where the last two dimensions are NxP
-    :type x: TODO

     :returns: u (*TODO*), NxN or NxP matrix or K-dimensional array where the last two dimensions are NxN or NxP, the left singular vectors of x.
         If N > P, u is NxP, containing only the P left singular vectors of x.

     :returns: s (*TODO*), NxP or PxP diagonal matrix or K-dimensional array where the last two dimensions describe NxP or PxP diagonal arrays, the singular
         values of x arranged in descending order on the principal diagonal.
 If N > P, s is PxP.

     :returns: v (*TODO*), PxP matrix or K-dimensional array where the last two dimensions are PxP, the right singular